AliceO2Group/RunConditionTable/docs/GETTING-STARTED.md

 15. `docker:test` - run static analysis and codecov on docker containers, results are available in `<ProjectDir>/reports/`

 ### Starting locally:
- 1. `start:dev:local` - run RCT application locally, by default it fetch env vars from `<ProjectDir>/docker/env_file-dev` with exception that RCT_DB_HOST env var is substituted to localhost.
-If you want to make other substituions do in bash something like: `(export FOO=bar; npm run start:dev:local)`
+ 1. `start:dev:local` - run the RCT application locally, by default it fetches env vars from `<ProjectDir>/docker/env_file-dev` with exception that RCT_DB_HOST env var is substituted to localhost.
+If you want to make other substitutions, specify them as follows (bash) before the aplication start: `(export FOO=bar; npm run start:dev:local)`
- 2. `deploy:db:local` - deploy database locally using scripts `<ProjectDir>/database/setup-db.sh`.
-It uses the same env as upper task and follows the logic of env vars substitution.
+ 2. `deploy:db:local` - deploy the database locally with the use of `<ProjectDir>/database/setup-db.sh` script.
+It uses the same env as the upper task and follows the same env vars substitution logic.

 ## Using grid certificates
 Grid certificates need to be located in `<ProjectDir>/security/`.
-It have to be named (TMP TODO): `rct-alimonitor-cert.p12`.
-It is also required to set `ALIMONITOR_PASSPHRASE` env var which holds passphrase to that certificate.
+The certificate used by the application has to be named (TMP *TODO filename convention*) `rct-alimonitor-cert.p12`.
+It is also required to set `ALIMONITOR_PASSPHRASE` env var which holds the passphrase to that certificate.

 ## Reaching CERN network
 1. Default behaviour of the application running on docker (var `RUNNING_ENV` is set to `DOCKER`) is to use ssh proxy `socks://172.200.200.1:12345` opened on a host, so you need to locally open ssh socket via command: